frederikseersholm/blast_getLCA/README.md

 bash prepare_getLCA_script.sh
 ```
 #### 3) Run the script on the supplied test blast-file, modified for the blast_getLCA algorithm
-This script downloads the NCBI taxonomy files nodes.dmp and names.dmp to the folder 'taxdump', and adds the paths to the files to the python script.
 ```
 python blast_getLCA.py test.taxid.blast
 ```